Only the Ones We Love

-"Only The Ones We Love" is a song by British singer-songwriter Tanita Tikaram, which was released in 1991 as the lead single from her third studio album Everybody's Angel.
+"Only The Ones We Love" is a song by British singer-songwriter Tanita Tikaram, which was released in January 1991 by East West Records as the lead single from her third studio album, Everybody's Angel (1991).
 It was written by Tikaram, and produced by Tikaram, Peter van Hooke and Rod Argent.

 Background

 Speaking of the song's message, Tikaram told Simon Mayo for the Reading Evening Post in 1991: "I made a deliberate effort last year to spend time with my family and the song is about that.
 I used to have this desire to be by myself all the time.
 You need to be reflected in the people you care for and who love you.
 I used to think there was this ideal place where you'd find you belonged.
 But as I get older I realise that place already exists in the people who care about you.
 And that's what the song is about."

 The song features backing vocals by Jennifer Warnes.
 Tikaram revealed to The Morning Call in 1991: "She came to a gig in Los Angeles.
 She said, 'If you ever need anyone to sing on your albums, I'll do it.'
 This is like God talking.
 She's my idea of the perfect singer."